-When you’re a handmade seller, thinking about the business side of your business doesn’t always come naturally.
+When you’re a handmade item seller, thinking about the business side of your business doesn’t always come naturally.
 In fact, exploring a new marketplace or thinking about setting up your own store on a platform like Shopify may sound like more work than it’s worth, especially if you’ve already found success on a platform like Etsy.

 But if you’re not using a platform like Shopify to expand your business, you’re missing out.
-There are thousands of other handmade business owners that have found success when they expanded to Shopify (you can read about a handful of them here).
+There are thousands of other craft business owners that have found success when they expanded to Shopify (you can read about a handful of them here).

-That said, Shopify isn’t right for every handmade business, so let’s take a look at which businesses it suits and how you can maximize your success on Shopify if it is right for you.
+That said, Shopify isn’t right for every craft business, so let’s take a look at which businesses it suits and how you can maximize your success on Shopify if it is right for you.

 Is Shopify right for my handmade business?